-S.No.
-Broad Course Classification Course Group/ Category Course Description PC- Professional Core Project Work Includes subjects related to .the parent discipline/department/ branch of Engineering.
-M.Tech Project or PG Project or Major Project 1 Core Courses (CoC) Seminar, Technical Paper Writing Comprehensive Viva-Voce Seminar/Colloquium based on core contents related to parent discipline/department/branch of Engineering.
-Viva-voce covering all the PG subjects studied during the course work and related Elective Courses PE - Program Electives aspects Includes elective subjects related to the parent discipline/department/branch of Engineering.
-2 (ΕιΕ) OE - Open Electives Elective subjects which include interdisciplinary subjects or subjects in an area outside the parent discipline/department/branch of Engineering.
-Total number of Credits = 68
+S. No Broad Course Classification Course Group/Category Course Description PC - Professional Core Includes subjects related to the parent discipline / department/ Branch of Engineering Project Work M. Tech Project or PG Project or Major Project 1 1 Core Courses (CoC) Seminar, Technical paper writing Seminar/Colloquium based on core contents related to parent discipline/department/ Branch of Engineering Comprehensive Viva-Voce Viva-voce covering all the PG subjects studied during the course work and related aspects Elective Courses PE - Program Electives Includes elective subjects related to the parent discipline/ department/ Branch of Engineering 2 (EIE) OE - Open Electives Elective subjects which include inter- disciplinary subjects or subjects in an area outside the parent discipline/department/ Branch of Engineering Total number of Credits = 68

-4.0 Course Registration
+4.0.
+Course Registration

-- 4.1 A 'Faculty Advisor or Counselor' shall be assigned to each specialization, who will advise on the Post Graduate Programme (PGP), its Course Structure and Curriculum, Choice/Option for Subjects/ Courses, based on his competence, progress, pre-requisites and interest. - 4.2 The Department invites 'Registration Forms' from students.
-Registration requests for any 'CURRENT SEMESTER' shall be completed BEFORE the commencement of SEEs (Semester End Examinations) of the 'PRECEDING SEMESTER'. - 4.3 A Student can apply for Registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his Faculty Advisor, which should be submitted to the Department. - 4.4 If the Student submits ambiguous choices or multiple options or erroneous entries during Registration for the Subject(s) / Course(s) under a given/ specified Course Group/ Category as listed in the Course Structure, only the first mentioned Subject/ Course in that Category will be taken into consideration.
+4.1 A 'Faculty Advisor or Counselor' shall be assigned to each specialization, who will advise on the Post Graduate Programme (PGP), its Course Structure and Curriculum, Choice/Option for Subjects/ Courses, based on his competence, progress, pre-requisites and interest.

-- 4.5 Subject/ Course Options exercised through Registration are final and CANNOT be changed, nor can they be inter-changed; further, alternate choices also will not be considered.
+- 4.2 The Department invites 'Registration Forms' from students.
+Registration requests for any 'CURRENT SEMESTER' shall be completed BEFORE the commencement of SEEs (Semester End Examinations) of the 'PRECEDING SEMESTER'. - 4.3 A Student can apply for Registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his Faculty Advisor, which should be submitted to the Department - 4.4 If the Student submits ambiguous choices or multiple options or erroneous entries during Registration for the Subject(s) / Course(s) under a given/ specified Course Group/ Category as listed in the Course Structure, only the first mentioned Subject/ Course in that Category will be taken into consideration. - 4.5 Subject/ Course Options exercised through Registration are final and CANNOT be changed, nor can they be inter-changed; further, alternate choices also will not be considered.
 However, if the Subject/ Course that has already been listed for Registration by the Department in a Semester could not be offered due to unforeseen or unexpected reasons, then the Student will be allowed to have alternate choice either for a new Subject, if it is offered, or for another existing Subject (subject to availability of seats).
-Such alternate arrangements will be made by the Head of Department, with due notification and time-framed schedule, within the FIRST WEEK from the commencement of Class-work for that Semester. - 4.6 Open electives: The students have to choose one open elective (OE-I) from the list of open electives given in II year I semester. - 4.7 Program electives: The students have to choose 5 Program electives (PE-I to V) from the list of program electives given.
-(2 PEs in I Semester, 2 PEs in II Semester and 1 in III Semester)
+Such alternate arrangements will be made by the Head of Department, with due notification and time-framed schedule, within the FIRST WEEK from the commencement of Class-work for that Semester. - 4.6 Program electives: The students have to choose 5 Program electives (PE-I to V) from the list of program electives given.
+(2 PEs in I Semester, 2 PEs in II Semester and 1 in III Semester). - 4.7 Open electives: The students have to choose one open elective (OE-I) from the list of open electives given in II year I semester.